tronprotocol/tips/p2p/001-Node-Discover-Protocol.md

 ## Definitions
 ### Node ID
 Identity of a node, consists of 64 bytes.
-Each node has a unique ID
+Each node has a unique ID.
 ### Node Distance
 It is a logical distance, the `distance` between two node IDs is the bitwise exclusive or on the hashes of the IDs, taken as the number.
 ```